In plain English

 Do you support perfect forward secrecy?

-Yes — the Double Ratchet construction provides forward secrecy and post-compromise security.
+Yes.
+The Double Ratchet construction provides forward secrecy and post-compromise security.
 Each message uses a fresh symmetric key derived from a rotating ratchet, so compromising one key does not expose earlier or later messages.

 Can I see the source code?